 404984_3672411527368_5280388_n

-Teddy managed to snag a bathrobe from a “donor bear’ we purchased in the gift shop.
+Teddy managed to snag a bathrobe from a “donor bear” we purchased in the gift shop.
 The bear who relinquished the robe has turned out to have quite a personality.
-We’ve named him Augustus (Gustus for short) and he has joined the entourage.
-His manners are impeccable and we are hoping will have a good effect on the sometimes overly exuberant and expressive Teddy.
+We’ve named him Augustus (Gustus for short), and he has joined the entourage.
+His manners are impeccable, and we hope they will have a good effect on the sometimes overly exuberant and expressive Teddy.

-And, of course, no visit to Bath would be complete without a trip to the Assembly Rooms, the nexus of activity for polite society during the Regency Period.
-During the season, anyone who was anyone would gather to attend concerts, balls, play cards or simply be seen.
+Of course, no visit to Bath would be complete without a trip to the Assembly Rooms, the nexus of activity for polite society during the Regency Period.
+During the season, anyone who was anyone would gather to attend concerts, balls, play cards, or simply be seen.

 Next